best-brands/elementals/README.md

 }
 ```

-You can also initialize multiple elementals on the same element :O
+You can also initialize multiple elementals on the same element:

 ```json
 [